Itinerary Highlights

 On arrival off your international flight into Kotoka International Airport, you'll be welcomed and transferred to your hotel for an overnight stay.

 This morning, spend time exploring farmland scrub, forest edge and forest trails at the Abrafo near Kakum National Park.
 Ever alert and working to help guests notch up species, your guide will help locate birds such as sooty boubou; Puvel’s illadopsis; red-faced and whistling cisticolas; Fanti saw-wing; chestnut wattle-eye; Fraser's and little-green sunbirds; swamp palm and red-tailed greenbuls; the wonderful white-crested hornbill; and some trickier species, including long-tailed hawk; rufous-sided broadbill; chocolate-backed kingfisher; Congo serpent eagle; and red-billed and black dwarf hornbills.
-Check out of your lodge and head westwards for what should prove to be a highlight of your time in Ghana - Ankasa Reserve, Ghana’s only moist evergreen rainforest that's in near pristine condition.
+Check out of your lodge and head westwards on a fairly long drive for what may prove to be a highlight of your time in Ghana - Ankasa Reserve, Ghana’s only moist evergreen rainforest that's in near pristine condition.
 An exceptional forest in a remote location, Ankasa protects many rare and sought-after bird, butterfly and mammal species.
 There's a new lodge recently built along the river on the boundary of this stunning rainforest, giving the perfect location to be based at.
 Butterflies at the eastern edge of their range that can be sought here include Veronica nymph and Crowley’s forest sylph.
 Others are associated with the more humid rainforest, such as the cinnamon scarce spirit and the magnificent Hadrian’s white charaxes.
 One of Africa’s most delicate butterflies also occurs here - the ghost, which flies extremely slowly in the dense undergrowth and occurs around Ankasa gate.
 As you arrive in the late afternoon, check into your lodge before heading out in the early evening.
 This outing might reveal both Fraser's and akun eagle owls.
 Your guide will also be looking for the legendary Nkulengu rail, with its very distinctive calls.
-An evening walk in this beautiful rainforest may also reveal Demidoffs galago, common cusimanse, African palm civet and some of bat species, including the spectacular hammer-headed bat and its loud calls.
+An evening walk in this beautiful rainforest may also reveal Demidoffs galag, African palm civet and the spectacular hammer-headed bat with its loud calls.
 Your evening will be spent at the lodge, enjoying good food, cold drinks and the atmosphere immersing in nature.

-Staying at Rainforest Lodge
+Staying at Rainforest Hotel

 Your last full day in Ghana will be taken up with more observations of the wonderful birds and butterflies, as you visit Kwabena Sam Forest before returning to Accra.
 Your guide will determine which of the trails is best to take, based on the trip's sightings and what's still needed.
 In this productive area, speciality species you might see include white-crested and black-dwarf hornbills; grey-headed and red-tailed bristlebills; fire-bellied woodpeckers; yellow-throated and thick-billed cuckoos; forest woodhoopoe; blue cuckoo-shrike; Sharpe’s apalis; black-and-white shrike-flycatcher; and more.
 It's in this site that the mythical western-wattled cuckoo-shrike has been seen on occasion.
 Mammal-watching fans also visit here hoping to see long-tailed and tree pangolins, which are extremely rare and gravely endangered, but which visitors have a chance to observe in Ghana.
 Some of the butterfly species which might be encountered today include Ashanti forester; brilliant nymph; Grose-Smith's nymph; Atossa nymph; Sophus forester; Laetitia's forester; Gambia nymph; western blue-banded forester; western emperor swallowtail; dainty spirit; Paul's pentila; Peter's pearly; narrow-margined yellow; little epitola; royal sapphire; large fairy hairstreak; shining red charaxes; lesser blue-spotted charaxes; giant charaxes; and white-barred charaxes among many other species.
 After lunch, depart back to Accra, where you'll be taken to a restaurant for dinner.
 Then you'll be transferred to the airport for your departure after an amazing trip!
 (We recommend the BA flight, which leaves at 11:30pm and on which this itinerary is based and costed).